ClearIAS has conceptualised the TTT Approach to clear IAS – which includes 3 Ts – Text-books, Test Series, and Techniques.

 Have you noticed very knowledgeable candidates fail in UPSC Prelims and Mains?

 Clearly, this is not because of a lack of information.
-It’s the unawareness of the right techniques to crack this exam which is pulling them back.
+It’s the unawareness of the right techniques to crack this exam that is pulling them back.

 In my opinion, Success in UPSC Civil Services Examination (CSE) = 50% Knowledge + 50% Skills (Strategies).
 That’s the reason why I included ‘Techniques’ as the 3rd ‘T’ in ClearIAS TTT Approach.